ODonnellM/clickLight/README.md

 Clicklight is a small event driven jQuery plugin that allows images to be highlighted through the use of HTML 5 image maps and canvasing.
-By providing a clean and open API, Clicklight is easy to use and doesn't get in the way of any project it is built into.
+By providing a clean and open API, it is easy to use and doesn't get in the way of any project it is built into.

-Clicklight was built after being unable to find an equivalently small plugin that allows images to be used as hooks into a sites functionality.
-Focusing only on what this plugin does allows for a very small footprint while still allowing for endless unique uses to fit any project.
+Clicklight was built after being unable to find an equivalently small plugin that allows images to be higlighted and used as hooks into a sites functionality.
+Focused only on a fairly featureless design allows for a very small footprint while still allowing for endless unique uses.

 ## Demo's